 A goal also helps keep you motivated to save.
 Start with setting a small and tangible short-term goal.
 By reaching smaller goals, it gives you a sense of achievement and helps to reinforce your savings habits over time.
 Every small step contributes towards fulfilling your longer-term goals!

 Ready to start doing some serious saving?

 Take a look at our different savings accounts and see which one is right for you.

 HSBC Bank Malaysia Berhad 198401015221 (127776-V).
 Member of Perbadanan Insurans Deposit Malaysia.

 1After the Promotion Period, the interest rate for the HSBC Everyday Global Account will revert to the prevailing board rate applicable at that time.
 Interest will be calculated on a daily basis and credited into the HSBC Everyday Global Account on a monthly basis.
 Amended Terms and Conditions for Save with HSBC Everyday Global Account Promotion apply.
-Promotion Period: 30 March 2020 until 31 December 2020.
+Promotion Period: 01 January 2021 until 30 June 2021.